The Hot Topics series deals with recent changes and current debates in the law

 Hot Topics is a plain language series published by LIAC about recent changes and current debates in the law.
 Written by legal experts, all issues include case studies and sources of further information.
 Older issues of Hot Topics are still useful sources of information, particularly for students, as they contain overviews of the law at a particular time.

 Hot Topics are no longer published in hard copy.
 The last hard copy issue was published in 2013.
-All current issues are available online.

 Public libraries have hard copies of the Hot Topics titles published before 2014.
 The LIAC contact ensures that any title not listed is removed from their collection and that any missing issues are replaced.